duynguyen2/Flowlo-Board/README.md

+# FlowLo Board

+A dashboard inspired to be similar to a Trello Board.
+Trello has many features that are really useful on a dashboard that can be used by individuals and teams, but there are some features that are gated by a subscription.
+I am planning on essentially building something as close to Trello in functionality with some additional changes, that might be useful for my own personal use.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.